mglinski/scripts/README.md

 ## System Scripts

-Some of my system install scripts, mainly for debian.
-More will prolly be added soon.
+Some of my system install scripts, mainly for Debian.
+Updated semi-frequently.

 ### Debian